nebo-hrn/DAEN-690-Pearmund-Cellars/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites

+Note that this project was designed to run on Windows OS due to the feature limitations seen in MacOS versions of Excel.

+You will need the following software to run this project on your machine:

+[Excel](https://www.microsoft.com/en-us/microsoft-365/excel) - The framework of the project, any version after 2016 will suffice